slava-nikulin/tracing-talk/README.md

 # tracing-talk

-Presentation slides for a meetup talk on Distributed Tracing
+This repository hosts the slides for a technical meetup presentation about Distributed Tracing.